madsbuch/blog/_posts/2015-12-16-100-days-of-fibonacci-day-1.md

 # Iterative Fibonacci
 The iterative Fibonacci has a linear time complexity.
 This is the same as the tail recursive implementation.
-These two implementations also has much in common, which is evident when implementing both.
+These two implementations also have much in common.

-The iterative implementation is not an opportunity in pure functional languages as it required mutable variables.
-Note how we change the value of `a` in the above example by `a = b;`.
-Furthermore the _while_ concept is not natural to functional programming.
+The iterative implementation con not be implemented in pure functional languages because it requires mutable states.
+This is seen when we change the value of `a` in the above example by `a = b;`.
+Furthermore the _while_ concept is not natural to functional programming, where operations on collections of elements are done recursively.

 # C Programming Language
-C was a language meant to be close to the hardware.
+C was meant to be close to the hardware.
 As a slight layer on assembly programming.
 A language used for programming operating systems and hardware driver.
-And so, it is fast.
-It has a minimal runtime system and lets the programmer have complete control over the hardware.
+And so it is fast as it has a minimal runtime system and lets the programmer have complete control over the hardware.